-The Company manages its credit risk within its approved framework by evaluating the creditworthiness of counterparties, setting credit limits for counterparties, countries and industry sectors, and obtaining collaterals where appropriate.
-In evaluating the credit risk associated with an individual customer or counterparty, financial strength and repayment ability are always the primary considerations.
-Credit risk may be mitigated by obtaining collaterals from the customer or counterparty.
+The Company manages its credit risk within its approved framework by evaluating the creditworthiness of customer or counterparty, setting credit limits for customer groups, countries and industry sectors, and obtaining collaterals where appropriate.
+In evaluating the credit risk associated with an individual customer or counterparty, loan purpose, financial strength and repayment ability are always the primary considerations.
+Credit risk may be mitigated by obtaining guarantees or acceptable collaterals from the customer or counterparty.
 Actual credit limits and exposures and asset quality are regularly monitored and controlled by management.